 So Where Did the Hitting Improvement Come From?

 I would love to fully understand where my son’s improvement comes from.
-Perhaps to some extent he’s improving as a hitter, but I find it hard to believe he hit 40% to the outfield for several years and then suddenly jumped to 75% just from gradual improvement.
+To some extent he’s improving as a hitter, but I find it hard to believe he hit 40% to the outfield for several years and then suddenly jumped to 75% just from gradual improvement.
 He is finally big enough to handle a heavier 2 5/8″ barrel instead of a 2 1/4″ so some of the improvement is likely due to a bigger barrel with a bigger sweet spot.

 However, the MB50 weighs nearly 3 ounces more than his prior bat.
 My son would not have been able to control this bat so well if there wasn’t something going on to make this less end-weighted.
 That something is HyperWhip, as already explained above.